hhankj/archiveph_extension/README.md

 # Fuck a Paywall

-A Chrome extension that redirects any webpage to its archive.ph version, bypassing paywalls with one click.
+A Chrome extension that redirects any webpage to its archive.today version, bypassing paywalls with one click.

 ## What it does

-Click the extension button on any article, and it'll redirect you to the archived version on archive.ph; no more subscription prompts or article limits.
+Click the extension button on any article, and it'll redirect you to the archived version on archive.today; no more subscription prompts or article limits.

 ## Installation